 What I carry with me when I travel changes every trip depending on where I’m going, for how long, and how much I feel like lugging around.
 However, the camera body is always the same.
 And now I have two camera bodies!

-I made the switch from DSLR to Mirrorless so you can see my high level review of it and feelings on it via the link (spoiler…it wasn’t all good feelings!).
+I switched from DSLR to Mirrorless, so you can see my high-level review of it and my feelings about it via the link (spoiler…it wasn’t all good feelings!).
 The Sony mirrorless cameras have a lot of bells and whistles; it took me a while to understand all of the menu options!
-The fast focus as well as the variety of focus settings and the image stabilization in the camera body is really a plus.
+The fast focus, as well as the variety of focus settings and the image stabilization in the camera body, is really a plus.
 It does take more battery power than my older Canon, but I’ve just gotten in the good habit of turning my camera off after I take a picture.
-Plus the new A7iii has new batteries that have a much longer life – improvements are being made.
+Plus, the new A7iii has new batteries that have a much longer life, and improvements are being made.

 Sony a7 III Full-Frame Mirrorless Interchangeable-Lens Camera Optical with 3-Inch LCD, Black